NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 2Y
     - Has a new animation
     - Does 20 damage and side switches
-- 5X is a close range attack with less recovery on miss
+- 5X
-- 2X
+    - Is 2X
     - Does vanilla 5X activator into vanilla 2X activated
+    - Whiff animation of Ino sitting on her knees cut in half (30 frames from 60)
     - Starts moving slightly sooner
     - Slightly less damage
     - Cannot be thrown out of startup anymore
-- 4X is a real time super with startup immunity to highs and mids that knocks away
+- 2X
+    - Is 5X
+    - Whiff animation of Ino sitting on her knees cut in half (30 frames from 60)
+    - Hitboxes adjusted with duration adjustment to be shorter but wider range as originally intended
+    - Whiff endlag adjusted to include 10 frames of standing (means it is 22 frames faster)
+- RB
+    - Has smaller hitboxes
-- RB has smaller hitboxes
+    - RB hitboxes adjusted to clip less on sidesteps
 - RA hit sizes increased with more stun on hit
 - GRKnJ
     - Travels one frame slower
     - Transitioned to be further from the opponent on reappearance
     - More lift
     - Changed to be a mid from a high
+    - Hitbox sizes made to properly match RB sizes
 - Dive kick hitboxes made slightly bigger (TODO: what divekick?)
-- Aerial teleport when landing has two additional frames endlag (10 frames like a Hyuuga Cancel)

 #### Cosmetic